 This credit is applied to your state income taxes, and its value is based on the number and type of new employees hired by the business.
 To receive the credit the business must meet the following criteria.

 A ten-year credit against local property taxes is available to companies that locate, expand, or substantially improve business properties in the Enterprise Zone.
 The property tax credit is equal to 80% of the difference between the base value of the property (the assessment in the year prior to new construction, expansion, or substantial improvement) and the newly assessed value of the property after the investment is made.
 The property tax credit is 80% for five years.
 During the last five years, the property tax credit declines 10% annually; the credit is 70%, 60%, 50%, 40%, and 30% respectively.
 This tax credit is administered to the real property owner in their Property Taxes.

-Download the application [Click Here], complete it and submit to the Queen Anne’s Department of Economic Development, Economic Development Coordinator.
+- Download the application (PDF), complete it and submit to the Queen Anne’s Department of Economic and Tourism Development, Jean Fabi, Zone Administrator and Economic Development Coordinator via email.
 The application will be reviewed to determine whether or not your business is eligible to receive Enterprise Zone benefits.
 You will receive a letter acknowledging the receipt of your application.

 - The Zone Administrator will review and forward to the appropriate State entities for approval.

 - If determined eligible, you will receive a letter certifying this determination from the Department of Economic Development.
 Keep this letter as proof of your Enterprise Zone certification.

 - If you are applying for the Real Property Tax Credit, you will automatically see the Tax Credit reflected in your Property Taxes (either at the start of the next Fiscal Year or after the next Assessment Cycle).
 If you are applying for the State Income Tax Credits, you will have to claim them or have your accountant/bookkeeper claim them when you file your business entity tax returns.